'We have 9 guest/s online'

 For continued innovations (re-innovation), products and processes are constantly updated (redesigned) to make them more commercially viable and to give consumers choice and improved products.

 Design is vital to innovation due to innovation being the key to developing products and services.
 Design-led innovation allows the organisation to focus on the customer as a strategy for development and a collaborator in mutual service innovation.
-There are five principles underlying design that allow it to become a useful tool for creating strategy, and for conveying innovation in products and services; They are:

 By pertaining design-led innovation to both the organisations and the services the business provides, the firm accommodates change, thus becoming consumer-oriented in a well-organised, active, and successful way.
 As the UK Minister for Innovation Ian Pearson stated “The contribution of design to innovation hasn’t been emphasised enough until now, but user-led innovation always clearly demonstrated the importance of design in developing new products, processes, and new ways of working.”